 True religion is often shown in the Bible as an experience of peace (Isaiah 32:17; Acts 10:36; Romans 8:6).
 For God is known in the Scriptures as the “God of peace” (Romans 15:33; 1 Thessalonians 5:23; Hebrews 13:20).

-There is no greater joy possible than that of being at peace with God.
-And the apostle Paul tells us how we can obtain such peace: “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
+There is no greater joy possible than that of being at harmony with God.
+And the apostle Paul tells us how we can obtain such a state: “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).

-This peace that comes to the converted is the heritage that Christ left for the believers.
+This stability that comes to the converted is the heritage that Christ left for the believers.
 For He said, “Peace I leave with you, my peace I give unto you” (John 14:27).
-Note that Christ spoke these words of peace just a few hours before His most painful experience in Gethsemane and Golgotha.
+Note that Christ spoke these words just a few hours before His most painful experience in Gethsemane and Golgotha.
 Although He knew what awaited Him, He did not run away from it.
-And His heart was filled with peace and love (Matthew 26:30).
+And His heart was filled with calmness and love (Matthew 26:30).

-In like manner, it is this peace that God wants to grant us.
+In like manner, it is this peace that God wants to grant His children.
 This peace means unity with Him; it means happiness and contentment; it means simple trust in the tender love of the Father; it means liberty from worry, stress and anxiety (Matthew 6:34; 10:31).
-The Christian who has this peace is strong and not dependent on the turmoils of life.
+The Christian who has this quite state if mind is strong and not dependent on the turmoils of life.
 He is in harmony with the divine (John 14:1).

 In His service,